 R.C.: There is also good news for content managers.

 Drupal 8 simplifies content creation process.
 And this was crucial for our project to provide a handy interface for website administrators and content writers.
 Drupal 8 has the embedded WYSIWYG (What You See is What You Get) editor.
-With it, the procedure of creation of the content was intended to be easier to use.
-In addition, automatic update of HTML tags is included.
+With it, the procedure of creation of the content will be easy for usage.
+In addition, it includes an automatic update of HTML tags.
 Content personalization is enhanced by drag and drop, captions, and the toolbar for an editor is adaptable, permitting content creators activating and deactivating editor’s functions according to the frequency of use.

 Q.: But wait, are there any risks?
 According to your previous arguments, Drupal 8 seems too good to exist.